How Can I Make My Course Content More Accessible?

 You’ll learn tangible ways to establish equitable opportunity in the presentation and acquisition of information in your classroom.

 Providing all students with an equal opportunity to engage with course content and demonstrate their learning is an essential responsibility for all teaching faculty.
+After watching this session, you will be able to enhance student learning, help students better prepare for class, and promote student success with assignments and assessments.
+Order this program now.

 Product Code: PM13LA